 If you’re looking to splurge, I definitely recommend staying in or near Stratton’s Village!
 You’ll be central to the shops, restaurants, and quaint downtown.
 Another option is to explore nearby Manchester, one of Vermont’s most charming towns.
 It’s about 30 minutes away.

 Fun fact, Killington Ski Area is the biggest ski resort in New England!
-It was the tallest vertical drop in New England at just over 3,000 feet.
-These two factors have caused people to refer to Killington as the “Beast of the East”.
-Located in Rutland, Vermont, Killington is located in central Vermont and near several other, smaller ski resorts including Pico.
-It’s also verily close to Woodstock, Vermont, one of the most charming towns in New England.
+It has the tallest vertical drop in New England at just over 3,000 feet.
+These two factors have coined Killington as the “Beast of the East”.
+Located in Rutland, Killington is in central Vermont and near several other, smaller ski resorts including Pico.
+It’s also very close to Woodstock, Vermont, one of the most charming towns in New England.
 I highly recommend checking out Woodstock during a New England fall leaf peeping trip!
 With over 155 trails, 20+ lifts, and 6 separate peaks, snowboarders and skiers typically spend a few days in this area.

 Prices vary dramatically at Killington depending on which day of the week you visit.
 If possible, try to ski during the week as adult lift tickets only cost $94.
 On the weekends, they can cost you over $140 each!

 Since Killington is so large, you’ll have no problem finding nearby accommodation.
 Killington Mountain Lodge sits at the base of the mountain and is near some of the area’s best restaurants.
 If you’re looking for a small town, stay in Woodstock.
-The Woodstock Inn is one of New England’s best luxury resorts with an acclaimed spa, multiple bars, and cozy lobby.
+The Woodstock Inn is one of New England’s best luxury resorts and has a spa, multiple bars, and cozy lobby.